Skip to main content

 Next

 With data landing in your container, register the schema and start building reports.
 Continue to Querying and BI.
-The Athena walkthrough on that page is AWS-specific, but the Other BI systems section covers Microsoft Fabric and Synapse (the most natural Azure-side choice) along with other engines.
+The Athena notes there are AWS-specific, but the per-engine notes cover Microsoft Fabric and Synapse (the most natural Azure-side choice) along with other engines.